Ashish-331/Trackit/README.md

 ---

-## Notes
+## How It Works

-* Linux only (tested on Ubuntu / Mint)
-* Requires OpenGL support
+Trackit gathers information directly from Linux system files:

+* `/proc/stat` → CPU statistics
+* `/proc/meminfo` → Memory statistics
+* `/proc/net/dev` → Network traffic
+* `/proc/net/tcp` → TCP connections
+* `/proc/[pid]/comm` → Process names
+* `/proc/[pid]/status` → Process memory usage

+The collected data is rendered through a custom Dear ImGui dashboard and updated in real time.

 ---

+## Tech Stack

+* C++
+* Dear ImGui
+* OpenGL
+* GLFW
+* Linux `/proc` filesystem

+---

 ## Future Ideas

+* Per-process CPU usage
-* Disk usage stats
+* Disk usage monitoring
-* Improved UI layout
+* Multi-core CPU visualization
+* Process search and filtering
+* Custom themes

 ---

 ## About

-I’m a 2nd year CS student and built this project to understand how system stats are fetched and visualized.
+I'm a 2nd year CS student and built this project to better understand how Linux exposes system information and how monitoring tools visualize that data.

-Tools like `btop`, `htop`, and `neofetch` really inspired me, and I wanted to try building something similar from scratch.
+Tools like `btop`, `htop`, and `neofetch` were a big inspiration, and Trackit started as an attempt to explore those concepts by building my own version from scratch.

-If you have any feedback or suggestions, I’d really appreciate it.
+Feedback and suggestions are always welcome.

 ---